Shynixn/BlockBall/docs/source/gamemodes/minigame.rst

 At this stage, you should be able to open the `Settings <../gamemodes/basicgame.html#getting-in-touch-with-the-chat-ui>`__ page of your arena chat UI.

 1. Go to the **Settings Page** of your arena
+2. Change the GameType to MiniGame
-2. Open the **Game Settings Page**
+3. Open the **Game Settings Page**

 .. image:: ../_static/images/arena11.jpg

-3. Set the lobby spawnpoint and the leave spawnpoint.
+4. Set the lobby spawnpoint and the leave spawnpoint.
-4. Customize the other available options to your own needs.
+5. Customize the other available options to your own needs.

 You can find all options explained at the bottom of this page.